 Since the potassium is an important part of the leaf, where the pores (or stomata) are located, one of the first signs of potassium deficiency is the yellow tips of the leaves.

-What other ingredients are added to Orchid Fertilizer?
+What other elements are added to Orchid Fertilizer?

-So when these are added into the household plants, they will come in lacking for other nutrients that household plants need, like iron, zin, magnesium, calcium, and boron.
+So when these are added into the household plants, they will come in lacking for other nutrients that household plants need, like iron, zinc, magnesium, calcium, and boron.